 The forest garden is a practical way in which humans can once more learn to work in harmony with nature.
 It is a very healing garden for, not only does it heal the gardener, it also helps to heal the planet and re-integrate us with the rhythms of nature.
 Just being in the garden is a wonderful, peaceful and healing experience.

-We talked till quite late into the night, I would have loved to talk more with him, but it was clear that Robert was tired and I eventually made my excuses and went to bed.
-I was very lucky to be camping in the garden that night, which in itself was a magical experience.
+We talked till quite late into the night, and would have loved to talk more with him, but it was clear that Robert was tired and we eventually made our excuses and went to bed.
+We were very lucky to be camping in the garden that night, which in itself was a magical experience.

-In the morning I walked around the garden feasting on plums, apples, plums, mallow leaves, more plums, whitebeam fruits and yet more plums.
-I tried to harmonize with the energy of the garden, to feel that energy coming into me as I ate the food of the garden.
-This was the most delicious and satisfying meal I have eaten in my life.
+In the morning we walked around the garden feasting on plums, apples, plums, mallow leaves, more plums, whitebeam fruits and yet more plums.
+We tried to harmonize with the energy of the garden, to feel that energy coming in as we ate the food given by the garden.
+This was the most delicious and satisfying meal we have eaten!

-The time soon came when we had to say our goodbyes - though we all found it exceedingly difficult to tear ourselves away.
-As one of us said, 'If this isn't the garden of Eden, then it is a close second!'.
-What is needed is for more people to take on this concept of forest gardening - you do not need large areas of land since it is possible to set up such a garden even in a small backyard.
-Can you imagine how much greener this country would be, how much more wildlife there would be and how much more food there would be if we set up forest gardens throughout Britain.
+The time soon came when we had to say our goodbyes -though we all found it exceedingly difficult to tear ourselves away.
+As one of us said, ‘If this isn’t the garden of Eden, then it is a close second!’
+What is needed is for more people to take on this concept of forest gardening -you do not need large areas of land since it is possible to set up such a garden even in a small backyard.
+Can you imagine how much greener it would be, how much more wildlife there would be and how much more food there would be if we set up forest gardens?
 In the southern Indian state of Kerala, which has a population density three times greater than Britain, there are literally millions of small forest gardens.
-Most of the area is covered with trees, it is lush and also productive.
+Most of the area is covered with trees; it is lush and also productive.
 In fact it is a living example of how to grow food in harmony with the other creatures around you.
-Robert's dream is to see forest gardens being developed all over the world, bringing more food to the people and healing both the humans and the planet.
-The only thing that might stop it happening is our own lethargy and short-sightedness.
+Robert’s dream is to see forest gardens being developed all over the world, bringing more food to the people and healing both the humans and the planet.
+The only thing that might stop it happening is our own lethargy and shortsightedness.

-I'm sorry to report that Robert Hart passed away peacfully on March 7th 2000.
+We are sorry to report that Robert Hart passed away peacefully on March 7th 2000.
 Robert has been a great inspiration to the whole permaculture community and to Plants For A Future in particular.
-We hope that this article will help others to follow the example he led.
+We hope that our book will help others to follow the example he led.